CleepDevice/cleep-cli/README.md

 > pip install cleepcli

 ## Compatibility
-This cli is developed in Python and is supposed to be used on Raspbian platform for Cleep application development because it has harcoded path.
+This cli is written in Python and is supposed to be used only on Raspbian platform for Cleep application development because it has harcoded paths.

 ## Help
 Execute this command to get help on this cli: